crypn3/skullys/README.md

 To run the blockchain and app locally:

 - In a separate window, run `ganache-cli`.
 It should now be running locally on port 8545.
-- `truffle migrate --reset --build-all` to build and deploy the Kudos.sol contract.
+- `truffle migrate --reset --build-all` to build and deploy the Skullys.sol contract.
 - `npm run dev` to start up the web server.
 The app should be running locally on port 300.
 - Copy the `(0)` private key and import it into Meta Mask in your browser.
 This is the default account that Tokens will be minted to.
 You should have around ~97 ETH to play with.